hhding/slides/README.md

 # Slides
-This folder contains the technology that I shared with opensource community.
+This folder contains the technology lecture that I shared with opensource community.